dkweiss31/qontrol/docs/grape.md

 # Python API

-The **qontrol** Python API consists mainly of the function **grape** which performs optimal control, and various utility functions and classes that help to define an optimization routine (cost functions, file input output, options, etc.)
+The **qontrol** Python API consists of the function **optimize** which performs optimal control, and various models that can be optimized including **SESolveModel** and **MESolveModel**.
+There are additionally various utility functions and classes that help to define an optimization routine (cost functions, file input output, options, etc.)

-## GRAPE
+## Optimization

-::: qontrol.grape
+::: qontrol.optimize
     options:
         show_source: false